InsightSoftwareConsortium/ITKSoftwareGuide/SoftwareGuide/README.txt

    go through Steps 1 to 5 above.
 Watch your build fail.
 And open LaTeXWrapper.bat file present in the binary folder.

-   Copy the list of paths and append them to the LaTeX and BibTeX paths manually in c:\texmf\miktex\config\miktex.ini
+   Copy the list of paths and append them to the LaTeX and BibTeX paths and the Dvips and GraphicsPaths (4 places) manually in c:\texmf\miktex\config\miktex.ini

    This file should now contain lines like